Saturday, March 14, 2020

 This information came from my grandfather Willie Sargent Chapman Jr. and was typed by my aunt Louise (Chapman) Lennon.

 Maggie Cawthon's father, Rutherford Porter Cawthon, died in 1880.
-Her step-mother had predeceased him.
+Her step-mother, Keren Rebecca Mason, had predeceased him.
 At that point, Maggie was 22, and her elder sister Leona Cawthon was 25.
 Neither of them had married yet.
 They were left alone to raise their six younger siblings.
 The youngest, Charlie Dallas Cawthon, was only two years old.
 I know they survived by taking in laundry.
 Leona married John Thomas Chapman, had three infants, and was deceased along with them by 1886.
 Where and how all of them made their home, I do not know other than they were in Titus County, Texas in the vicinity of the Damascus Cemetery.

 Maggie probably did not marry until after Leona's death.
 Maggie's real name was Mary Charlotte Cawthon but her brothers teased her because she cried easily, so they nicknamed her "Maggie."
 Maggie was the name of a popular fictional character who cried a lot.
 That nickname suggests how difficult life was for a young woman who had six younger siblings to raise.
 Maggie married Willie Sargent Chapman, the younger brother of John Thomas Chapman.
-At some point, the extended Chapman family, including the Meadows family, took the Cawthon siblings under their wing so that the Cawthon children referred to Maggie's mother-in-law as "Grandma Chapman" (Martha Frances Meadows Chapman) and to "Grandma's" brother Simeon Meadows as "Uncle Sim."
+At some point, the extended Chapman family, including the Meadows family, took the Cawthon siblings under their wing so that the Cawthon children referred to Maggie's mother-in-law as "Grandma Chapman" (Martha Frances Meadows Chapman) and to "Grandma's brother Simeon Meadows as "Uncle Sim."

 Maggie and W.S.
 Chapman had two children: Mattie and Willie Sargent Chapman Jr. However, disaster struck when my grandfather was nine months old.
 While on a hunting trip in 1893, W. S. Chapman Sr. was hit by a falling tree limb and killed while raccoon hunting with a group of men.
 Sim Meadows had climbed up into a tree and was shaking a tree limb when it broke off and fell, killing his nephew, W. S. Chapman Sr. Up until that point, my grandfather's name was unsettled.
 He was alternately called Baby or Johnson.
 After the death of his father, he became W.S.
 Chapman Jr.